School is out, now let's get outside to learn!

 What SEC provides: All standards-based environmental studies curriculum planning and instruction.
 This is a wonderful opportunity to experience fun, science-based activities outdoors in a supportive environment!

-Curriculum: Our education curricula revolves around innovative STEM practices, which include scientific inquiry, community partnerships and applied learning.
+Curriculum: Our education curricula revolves around innovative STEAM practices, which include scientific inquiry, community partnerships and applied learning.

 Where: Local parks around the Salem area.